muthhus/narchy/README.md

  4. Add the derived tasks into the task buffer, and send report to the environment if a task provides a best-so-far answer to an input question, or indicates the realization of an input goal.
  5. Return the processed belief, task, and concept back to memory with feedback.

-All the **selections** in steps 1 and 2 are **probabilistic**, in the sense that all the items (tasks, beliefs, or concepts) within the scope of the selection have priority values attached, and the probability for each of them to be selected at the current moment is proportional to its priority value.
-When an new item is produced, its priority value is determined according to its parent items, as well as the type of mechanism that produces it.
+All choices in steps 1 and 2 are **probabilistic**, in the sense that all the items (tasks, beliefs, or concepts) within the scope of the selection are referenced with varying priority budgets.

+When a new item is produced, its priority value is determined according to its parent items and the conditions of the process which produces it.

 At step 5, the priority values of all the involved items are adjusted, according to the immediate feedback of the current cycle.

 ----